lunarmodules/ldoc/doc/doc.md

         B = 2; -- beta
     }

-Simularly, function parameter comments can be directly used:
+Similarly, function parameter comments can be directly used:

     ------------
     -- third function.
 Can also provide parameter comments inline,